-The dates provided in this construction schedule are indicative only and have been developed specifically for the purpose of assessing environmental impacts.
-The actual construction schedule would be finalised prior to commencement of construction activity.
-The removal of existing utility infrastructure has not been included in the indicative construction schedule as the dates for these activities are subject to further consultation with utility asset owners and operators.
+The time periods provided in this construction schedule are indicative only and have been developed specifically for the purpose of assessing environmental impacts.
+The actual construction schedule would be finalised prior to commencement of Main Construction Works.

-Figure 6-1 - Stage 1 construction impact zone and indicative construction schedule
+Figure 6-1 Stage 1 construction impact zone and indicative construction schedule